Sunnyside Neighborhood Review - Queens Moving Guide 2024

 Mexican street food is also popular in Sunnyside, with several taquerias offering tacos, burritos, and quesadillas filled with delicious fillings like grilled chicken or beef barbacoa.

-La Palapa Cantina will surely fulfill your cravings if you're seeking Mexican dishes, a great margarita, or a cold beer.
+La Palapa Cantina will fulfill your cravings if you're seeking Mexican dishes, a fantastic margarita, or a cold beer.

-If you're looking for more of a cozy, casual spot to grab some rustic Italian cooking, look no further than SoleLuna, the homemade pasta and authentic flavors will have you feeling like you dining in a small village in the heart of Italy's wine country.
+If you're looking for more of a cozy, casual spot to grab some rustic Italian cooking, look no further than SoleLuna; the homemade pasta and authentic flavors will have you feeling like you are dining in a small village in the heart of Italy's wine country.

 How Safe is the Sunnyside Neighborhood?

 The neighborhood has long been known for its diversity and vibrant culture, but like most places, it also has its fair share of crime.
-Fortunately, the number of crimes reported in Sunnyside has been steadily decreasing over recent years.
+Fortunately, the number of crimes reported in Sunnyside has steadily decreased over recent years.

 Sunnyside boasts a lower crime rate than other parts of New York City.
-The neighborhood has its own police precinct (the 108th) dedicated to protecting the neighborhood's residents.
+The neighborhood has its police precinct (the 108th) dedicated to protecting its residents.
 Furthermore, the NYPD has increased its presence in the area, providing an additional layer of safety and security.

-Additionally, many residents have invested in their own security systems to protect their homes.
-A variety of private businesses and organizations also offer additional services, such as neighborhood watch programs.
+Additionally, many residents have invested in their security systems to protect their homes.
+Various private businesses and organizations offer additional services, such as neighborhood watch programs.

 Crime statistics